cya6b/BIMSpatialRecognition_NE-graph-BERT/README.md

 # BIMSpatialRecognition_NE-graph-BERT
-* Code and instructions for our paper: SCIE Journal Under Review (2025-January)
+* Code and instructions for our paper: SCIE Journal Accept (2025-February)
 # Introduction
 The Spacegraph dataset was created using 307 two-dimensional (2D) floor plans representing three building types: schools, apartments, and office buildings.
 We gathered the 2D floor plan images through the Google search engine.
 A custom tagging system was developed to semantically annotate the functional spaces and their relationships directly on the 2D floor plan images.
 Subsequently, we developed the NE-Graph-BERT model, which leverages edge features to enhance node features and can be employed to automatically identify different types of functional spaces.